bbonev/eoip/README.md

 make install
 ```

-For this to work you need at least running's kernel headers to be installed.
+For this to work at least the running kernel's headers should be available.

-Also note that you may end with two versions of gre.ko - the modified one should be backward compatible but eoip will not work with the original kernel's version of gre.ko.
-Original gre.ko must be replaced with the newly built one.
+This build process will place the modules in /lib/modules/x.x.x.x/misc.
+Note that there will be two versions of gre.ko (the GRE demux).
+At least on 3.2.44 it is safe to replace the original version with the modified one it is backward compatible.

+For eoip protocol to operate properly at least the new version of GRE demux should be loaded first.

 - To build the userland management utility `eoip`: